thomasriley/observability-for-kubernetes/content/monitoring-kubernetes/metrics/kubelet-cadvisor/_index.md

       k8s-app: kubelet
 ```

-The ServiceMonitor defined in the YAML above will scrape the **/metrics** and **/metrics/cadvisor** endpoints on Kubelet bia the **kubelet** Service in the **kube-system** namespace.
-It is work noting, the configuration of Kubelet may differ depending your Kubernetes environment.
+The ServiceMonitor defined in the YAML above will scrape the **/metrics** and **/metrics/cadvisor** endpoints on Kubelet via the **kubelet** Service in the **kube-system** namespace.
+It is worth noting, the configuration of Kubelet may differ depending your Kubernetes environment.
 The example above is tested to work on GCP Kubernetes Engine.

 Go ahead and install the ServiceMonitor into your Kubernetes cluster by executing `kubectl apply -f kubelet.yaml`.